j0serobles/UCF_Data_Bootcamp_Project1/Project_Proposal_INEQUALITY.md

 * Is race diversity a statically significant factor in determining the median income in the United States?
 * Are there other factors to consider that can affect income distribution among races?
+* How does marital status affect income distribution among races?
+* Is the education level significant in determining the median income for a race group?